Back to All Events

 • Tawes Hall, Room 0301 7751 Alumni Drive College Park, MD, 20742 United States (map)

 Register now for an exciting four-part hybrid speaker series, hosted by MILE and UMD’s Department of Hearing and Speech Sciences!
 This series will share engaging information on evidence-based identification & treatment of reading & writing impairments.
+Already registered?
+Check out the agenda below!

 Click here to register!